FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Numerical Examples

 In this Section, we investigate fiber-reinforced composites with global fiber directional affinity to show the effectiveness of non-equiaxed composite boxels in certain use cases.
-We consider the two microstructures shown in Figure~\ref{fig:ex:cylinder} and \ref{fig:ex:fibers} referred to as [FPR-1] and [FRP-2] respectively.
-Microstructure [FRP-1] hosts a single $X$-axis aligned fiber.
-The problem is solved at a resolution of $10\times50\times 50$, down-scaled from a resolution of $500^3$.
-The choice of very coarse discretization along the $X$-axis is due to the preferred direction of the fiber.
-This induces a down-scale factor of 5\,000.
-Similarly, the problem [FRP-2] is a fibrous microstructure with {\it almost} aligned fibers primarily oriented along the $X$-axis.
-This problem is down-scaled to resolution 21\textsuperscript{3}, 28$\times$42$\times$42 and 18$\times$63$\times$63 starting from a fine-scale image comprising 504\textsuperscript{3} voxels.
+We consider the two microstructures shown in Figure~\ref{fig:ex:frp1} and \ref{fig:ex:frp2} referred to as [FPR-1] and [FRP-2] respectively.
+Microstructure [FRP-1] is a fibrous microstructure with {\it almost} aligned fibers with a fiber volume fraction of $\sim 4 \%$ primarily oriented along the $X$-axis.
+This problem is down-scaled to varied equiaxed and non-equiaxed resolutions starting from a fine-scale image comprising 504\textsuperscript{3} voxels tabulated in Table~\ref{table:1pk_comparision-FRP1}.
+Similarly, the microstructure [FRP-2] hosts 150 fibers almost aligned along the $X$-axis with a fiber volume fraction of $\sim15\%$.
+The fibers have a length of $120\mu m$ and a diameter of $12\mu m$ and the minimum fiber distance is about $2\mu m$.
+This problem is down-scaled to varied equiaxed and non-equiaxed resolutions starting from a fine-scale image comprising 240\textsuperscript{3} voxels tabulated in Table~\ref{table:1pk_comparision-FRP2}.

-The overall homogenized first Piola-Kirchoff stress and its phase-wise counterparts are compared towards a reference solution computed without the use of composite boxels and using the FFT solver proposed in \cite{Willot2015} while the coarse-grained models are using FANS HEX8R.
+The overall homogenized first Piola-Kirchoff stress and its phase-wise counterparts are compared towards a reference solution computed without the use of composite boxels and using the FFT solver proposed in \cite{Willot2015} while the coarse-grained models are solved using FANS HEX8R.